 - They offer to pay you upfront for work you haven’t performed yet and ask that you transfer the remainder of the cheque to another account for them.

 Reputable, legitimate companies should never ask you to perform financial transactions or money transfers for them, especially via Western Union, MoneyGram, or BitCoin.
 Even if you are not asked to transfer any of your own money, scammers are often looking for other people to perform scam-related financial transactions so they don’t have to.

 There is virtually no legitimate scenario where an employer should require you to re-ship packages from your home.
 These are known as reshipping scams and offer work-at-home positions, sometimes advertised as “merchandising manager” or “package processing assistant.”
 Duties may include receiving packages and mailing them to foreign addresses on behalf of a client using postage-paid mailing labels provided via email.
 Unbeknownst to the new “employee,” these packages may contain, for example:

 - Merchandise bought with stolen credit cards, which are smuggled out of the country by the reshipping scam.

 - Counterfeit postal money orders, which are distributed to other scammers.

-After reshipping these packages, the “employee” is often paid with counterfeit checks or postal money orders.
-More information on reshipping scams is available from the U.S. Postal Inspection Services website.
+After reshipping these packages, the “employee” is often paid with counterfeit cheques or postal money orders.
+More information on reshipping scams is available from the Canada Post website.